jamespwright/jamespwright.com/README.md

 ## Projects
 * This website - [View it on GitHub](https://github.com/jamespwright/jamespwright.com)
-* "Wizard Battle Arena" - a Unity game I'm designing as a way to expand outside of "business" development
+* "Wizard Battle Arena" (_private repository_) - a Unity game I'm designing as a way to expand outside of "business" development

 ## Hobbies
 * Software Developer